jalibu/MMM-BoschSmartHome/README.md

        width: "340px",
        displayRoomIcons: false, // Default: false
        hideComponents: {}, // See example below.
 Default: {}
+       colorizeRoomWithAirQuality: false, // Colorizes room tiles in red/orange/green depending on combined air quality.
+Only works with Twinguard
        roomOrder: [], // Manually set the room order by a list of room names, e.g. ["Livingroom", "Bedroom", "Kitchen"]
        airquality: {
          purity: "bar", // one of [tile, bar, donut, none]